-The skeleton was discovered at the Hill of Ward in Co Meath, which is considered to be the birthplace of Halloween.
+A skeleton was discovered at the Hill of Ward in County Meath, which is considered to be the birthplace of Halloween.

-The 3,000-year-old remains of a baby were found during an archaeological excavation at a site in Co Meath that is believed to be the birthplace of Halloween.
+The 3,000-year-old remains of a baby were found during an archaeological excavation in 2014, at a site in Co.
+Meath that is believed to be the birthplace of Halloween.

 Archaeologists do not believe the child was the victim of any type of human sacrifice ritual at the site.